 - Build a challenging app and learn advanced iOS development

-LearnAppMaking members get full access to this video course and all resources, templates, source code and assignments.
+When you sign up for Zero to App Store, you get access to this video course, including all resources, templates, source code and challenges.

 - Introduction Let's build a chat app!
 In this course you'll learn how to create a peer-to-peer realtime chat app, like iMessage, with Firebase.
 01:06